Changes at CFPB's student loan division worry advocates

 Over the past few years, the CFPB fined both Citibank and Discover for illegal student loan practices after its investigations found the banks had charged incorrect late fees and interest.
 Those kinds of actions were "very much informed" by the work of the student lending office, said Persis Yu, a staff attorney at the National Consumer Law Center, a nonprofit group that advocates for low-income Americans.

 Last year, the CFPB sued Navient, claiming it gave borrowers bad information and processed their payments incorrectly.
 The case is ongoing, and Navient has denied wrongdoing.
-But Persis said she is concerned that the CFPB might drop the lawsuit.
+But Yu said she is concerned that the CFPB might drop the lawsuit.

 "The work of the financial education office doesn't match what the student office was doing," she said.
 "There are a lot more abuses to uncover."